 Early Years Foundation Curriculum

-Welcome to Little Pips at Jesmond Gardens Primary School.
+Welcome to Early Years at Jesmond Gardens Primary

-Children in the EYFS should mostly develop the three prime areas first, these are the areas we concentrate on in the beginning of Nursery.
-These are:
+Children in EYFS should mostly develop the three prime areas first, they are:

-These prime areas are those most essential for children’s healthy development and future learning.
+These prime areas are essential for children’s healthy development and future learning.
 The three prime areas are essential building blocks before progressing onto the specific areas.

 As children grow, the prime areas will help them to develop skills in four specific areas.
 These are:

-These seven areas are used to plan our EYFS children’s learning and activities.
-Our EYFS staff members teach and support the EYFS children, making sure that the activities taking place in the EYFS unit are suited to each child’s unique needs, it is designed to be really flexible so that the EYFS staff members can follow the children’s needs and interests.
+These seven areas are used to plan our activities .
+We ensure that the activities taking place in the EYFS unit are suited to each child’s unique needs, it is designed to be really flexible so that the EYFS staff members can follow the children’s needs and interests.